 The Casper-Natrona County Health Department has you covered.
 Drive-up tests are free and available 8:30 AM – 4:30 PM Monday-Friday in the drive-thru across the street from our location on Spruce Street.
 Please do not enter the building.
 If you’d like, you may print and fill out this form and bring it with you to help expedite the testing process.

 PCR tests are available to all individuals who are experiencing COVID-19 symptoms or have been exposed to someone who has tested positive for COVID-19.
-Most individuals will not receive rapid tests.
-PCR test results are typically available in 2-5 days, depending on testing volume.
+PCR Results are given same day unless tested after 4:30, then they will be given the next business day.

 Stay home for at least 5 days from either when your symptoms first started or if you have no symptoms, from the date you were tested.
 You should stay in isolation until all of the following are true: